-When you are wondering why does love hurt one of the biggest reasons is because of the uncertainty of it all.
+When you are wondering why does love hurt, one of the biggest reasons is because of the uncertainty of it all.

-Love is wonderful and when we are falling in it we feel so wonderful and secure.
+Love is wonderful and when we are falling into it we feel so wonderful and secure.
 And happy.
 And we get accustomed, in a way, to that security and comfort and we don’t want it to go away.

 Unfortunately, there are no guarantees in love.
 We know that from experience.
 And our hearts are so scared that this relationship will turn out like others and will cause us pain.
 Again.